Vatican II, Ratzinger, and the Path to Dialogue

 Before Vatican II, the official Catholic position treated the Orthodox churches primarily as schismatics who had broken from the true Church and whose sacraments were valid but whose ecclesial status was gravely deficient.
 The Council transformed this posture at several key points.

-The same decree acknowledged that in the formation of the theological differences between East and West, “sometimes one tradition has come nearer to a full appreciation of some aspects of a mystery of revelation than the other, or has expressed it better.”
+The same decree acknowledged that in the formation of theological differences between East and West, “sometimes one tradition has come nearer to a full appreciation of some aspects of a mystery of revelation than the other, or has expressed it better.”
 This was a direct concession that the Western tradition is not the only or always the better theological formulation.

 Orientalium Ecclesiarum (1964) declared that the variety of Eastern traditions “contributes to the adornment of the Church and enriches it” and that “this holy Council solemnly declares that the Churches of the East, as much as those of the West, have a full right and are in duty bound to rule themselves.”